-ipxconfig.exe armada.exe
+start ipxconfig.exe start Armada.exe

 When you start this batch file, the IPX client will be started along with Armada.
 This means IPX is available right away.

 Open LAN game

 To create a game in the LAN, you must follow the menu path Multiplayer $\rightarrow$ Local Area Network (TCP/IP) or Local Area Network (IPX) (depending on whether you are using IPX or not).